AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis/README.md

 [script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step1.get_information_of_high_occurrence_species.pl

-**2 Get the AMG counterpart gene located scaffolds from all metagenomes**
+**2 Get the AMG counterpart genes and flankings from all metagenomes**

-It should include microbial scaffolds that contain AMG counterpart genes in the mapping reference for the next step.
-We first run hmmsearch of all metagenome proteins to AMG KOs, and then grab the scaffolds from positive hmmsearch hits.
+It should include AMG counterpart genes and their flanking regions (+-150bp) in the mapping reference for the next step.
+We first run hmmsearch of all metagenome proteins to AMG KOs, and then grab the AMG counterpart genes and their flankings from positive hmmsearch hits.
 We excluded all viral scaffolds in the final AMG counterpart gene located scaffolds.

-[script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step2.get_AMG_counterpart_gene_located_scaffold.pl
+[script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step2.get_AMG_counterpart_gene_and_flankings.pl

-**3 Map all metagenomic reads to the collection of species representatives and AMG counterpart gene located scaffolds**
+**3 Map all metagenomic reads to the collection of species representatives and AMG counterpart genes and flankings**

-Map all metagenomic reads to the collection of the representative genomes from individual species and AMG counterpart gene located scaffolds.
+Map all metagenomic reads to the collection of the representative genomes from individual species and AMG counterpart genes and flankings.
 We only included representative genomes that carry at least one AMG.

-[script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step3.map_metagenomic_reads_to_the_collection_of_species_representatives_and_AMG_counterpart_gene_located_scfs.pl
+[script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step3.map_metagenomic_reads_to_the_collection_of_species_representatives.pl

 **4 Grep gene files (in prodigal format) for "All_phage_species_rep_gn_containing_AMG.fasta"**